 The 1970s publication rings out strong with mentions of smoking pipe dads, projectors, tape recorders, adding machines and technicians.
 Although not the intention in its creation, I love this added bonus as it gives greater depth to the feeling of sentimentality when thinking about fathers.
 Dads always seem to have a mysterious quirk in their existence that makes them all the more lovable and memorable.

 Alternating between full color spreads and strong black and orange spreads, the illustrations are delightfully stuffed with characters, style and details.
 There is just so much to love here, just like the blessing of dads whether it be your own, an in-law, a grandfather, friend or spouse.

 This book is long and I had a terrible time narrowing down the many photographable spreads, but I hope this taste gives you a hint of the lovefest this book holds for dads.
 And if nothing else, it should give you a smile at the illustrations full of hidden bits from the bygone days where smoking pipes was a given and seatbelts and helmets were optional.

 I confess I know nothing about Robert Stewart and my google search became very confusing with a fairly common name as that.
 Don Madden however holds a strong pull on my affections.
 His style is so fabulous with sketchy ink strokes, vibrant colors, genuine expressions, and patterns galore.
 I find it a bit appalling that I waited so long to feature a Madden book here, but I guess starting with a dad smorgasbord is a good place to begin.

-I hope you read your calendar and knew the correct date of Father’s Day.
-And I hope it was a lovely, memorable day with and about the men who help raise us.
+I hope you had a lovely, memorable day with and about the men who help raise us.
 For as Robert Stewart puts it, “…all daddies love their little boys and girls.
 No matter what.”